 Heirloom jewellery is a meaningful object that belongs to a family and gets passed on through generations.
 Why do some pieces of jewellery turn into heirlooms?
 Their value and beauty are crucial factors, but more importantly, the story behind them is key.
 Heirloom jewellery is symbolic of love, accomplishment and family.

-That special significance is also what makes us want to give our heirloom items on to others.
-We hope that the future generations will cherish these symbolic possessions as much as we do.
+That special significance is also what makes you want to give our heirloom items to others – to create more memories and moments full of emotion.
+You hope that future generations will cherish these symbolic possessions as much as you do.

-In this way, heirloom jewellery creates a direct connection to our family history.
+In this way, heirloom jewellery creates a direct connection to your family history.

 What occasions are suitable for passing on an heirloom jewellery piece?

-If you own a family heirloom, you undoubtedly cherish it.
-So when you pass it on, the occasion must rise to the emotional value of the item.
+If you own a family heirloom item, you undoubtedly cherish it.
+So when you pass it on, the importance of the occasion must match the emotional value of the item.

-Small and inexpensive jewellery heirlooms make wonderful coming of age gifts for young people.
-Sweet 16th, 18th and 21st birthdays are such times, as are communions, bar mitzvahs and graduations.
+Small jewellery heirlooms like necklaces and earrings make wonderful coming of age gifts for young people.
+Sweet 16th, 18th and 21st birthdays are such times, as are communions and graduations.

 Grander pieces are suitable for adults and for marking big life events.
-For example, a child’s or grandchild’s engagement or marriage, the birth of a baby, or big round-number birthdays.
+For example, an engagement or a marriage, the birth of a baby, or big round-number birthdays.

 Let’s take a look at some of the jewellery items that most often turn into family heirlooms.